irajsb/PixelStreamingDocs/firstinstance.md

 - Run startup script verify that app runs as expected

-- Go to aws console reboot instance after 20-30 secs you should access your instance without logging in  (using url example that we provided in the step before ) if everything is done correctly !
+- Go to aws console reboot instance after 20-30 secs you should access your instance without logging in  (using url example that we provided in the step before ) if everything is done correctly!

 ## Make an Image template